 A standard fee is applied for filming in the municipality limited to those areas under Council's jurisdiction.
 A lower fee applies to commercial stills photography and no fees are charged for student films.
 There is an initial establishing charge for the first and second days of filming for commercial or high impact projects.
 A daily rate applies for any subsequent days.

-Please refer to the filming guidelines(DOC, 219KB) for more information.
+Please refer to the filming guidelines(PDF, 31KB) for more information.

 Low Impact Filming